ser94mor/semantic-segmentation/README.md

 | Mean IoU Metrics for Training Data                  | 0.8271764607578      |

 The FNC was trained on a machine having GPU: NVIDIA GeForce GTX 1060 Max-Q 6GiB; CPU: Intel Core i7-8750H; RAM: 16 GiB.
-When choosing larger batch size, the training fails because of OOM error.
+When choosing a larger batch size, the training fails because of OOM error.

-To run the `python main.py infer ...` command, one first needs to either train the FNC himself or download the pre-trained.
+To run the `python main.py infer ...` command, one first needs to either train the FNC himself or download the pre-trained model.